Home / Procedures /

 Lifestyle lenses are a premium lens option that offers a more functional range of vision, and are designed to reduce the need for distance and reading glasses.
-NVISION offers the Acrysof® IQ Vivity® Extended Vision IOL - the latest and most advanced lifestyle lens on the market.
+NVISION offers the Acrysof® IQ Vivity® Extended Vision IOL, the PanOptix Trifocal IOL, the Light Adjustable IOL, among many more lifestyle IOLs.

 Myopia, also known as nearsightedness, is a common type of refractive error where close objects appear clearly, but distant objects appear blurry.

 Hyperopia, also known as farsightedness, affects nearly one in four people.
 Those with hyperopia can see distant objects more clearly than near objects.
 If you have a large amount of farsightedness, all objects are blurry, near and far.
 Farsightedness is different from Presbyopia.

 Astigmatism causes your vision to be blurred at both near and far distances.
 It occurs when your cornea is shaped more like a football than a basketball.

 A cataract is the clouding of the eye’s natural lens.
 Most cataracts develop with advancing age, typically between ages 60-80.
 People with cataracts see the world as if through a dirty window, making daily activities more difficult.